jonsimonsen/Chi-poker/README.md

 ## Features
 - Create hands by treating each suit as an int where each bit represents one rank.
 We might want to create a class for the hands later
-- Enable printing processed hand in a manner that is easily readable.
+- Enable printing processed hands in a manner that is easily readable.
 Uses a dict for mapping from bit position to card symbol.

 ## Versions
 There will be no official version until a working dumb AI has been created.